There can be a lot of confusion about how to stain interior concrete floors!

 How much does it cost to stain a concrete floor?

-That includes renting the sander from Home Depot and buying the cleaning products, acid stain, acrylic sealer and wax.
-Obviously my labor was on the house!
+That includes renting the sander from Home Depot and buying the cleaning products, acid stain, acrylic sealer, and wax.
+Obviously, my labor on the stained concrete floors was on the house!

-But suffice to say that learning how to stain interior concrete floors will save you a bundle over paying a pro to do it!
+But suffice to say that learning how to stain interior concrete floors will save you a bundle overpaying a pro to do it!
 The average pro would charge around $4.00 per square foot.
 But issues with slab or complexity of design can increase that significantly.

 Thus in my kitchen and dining area, with a total of about 500 square feet would have cost me $2,000 or more, so I saved considerably by learning how to stain interior concrete floors myself.